 It is almost time for the White County Fair!
-Fair books will soon be scattered across the county, and I hope you will pick up a copy and start making plans for entering your exhibits.
+Fair books have been scattered across the county, and I hope you will pick up a copy and start making plans for entering your exhibits.
 The fair is your opportunity to showcase what you have made or grown this past year.

 Fruit and vegetable entries should have the correct number of items required in the class and all the specimens should be uniform in size.
 Presentation of your product is also a key to winning more blue ribbons!
 When preparing a display for exhibit or taking a look at the crop and vegetable display at the fair, it is helpful to know what judges look for.
 Remember that the judge has lifted and examined products and crops on all sides, so imperfections cannot be hidden.

-UT Extension would like to encourage everyone to get involved in the 2022 White County Fair.
+UT Extension would like to encourage everyone to get involved in the 2023 White County Fair.
 Bring your entries or at least come visit!
-If you are interested in volunteering at the fair, please contact the UT Extension office (931) 836-3348.
-We hope to see you at the fair!
+We will see you at the fair!

 No comments on this item Please log in to comment by clicking here